1mgroot/Tracil/docs/MAIN_SCREEN_UI.md

 ## 19) Differences from original plan/design
 - Page composition
   - Originally: all logic in `app/page.tsx`.
-Now: interactive UI moved to a dedicated client component `features/datasets/MainScreen.tsx` to follow Next.js App Router best practices (hooks in client components). `app/page.tsx` stays server and renders the client entry.
+Now: interactive UI moved to a dedicated client component `app/(workspace)/_components/MainScreenClient.tsx` to follow Next.js App Router best practices (hooks in client components). `app/page.tsx` stays server and renders the client entry.
 - Layout width
   - Originally: suggested using Tailwind scale widths or a 12-col grid.
 Now: left pane uses an explicit fixed width of 260px via `md:grid-cols-[260px_1fr]` to exactly match the visual spec.
-This is an intentional, contained use of an arbitrary grid template value.
+This is an intentional, contained use of an arbitrary grid template value and is documented as a constraint for the main screen.
 - Color application
   - Originally: consistent group colors.
 Now: in addition, each group’s items render a gradient of tones from darker (top) to lighter (bottom) using `color-mix`, keeping a Notion-like understated palette.
+Tailwind v4 arbitrary value syntax uses `bg-[var(--token)]` for consuming CSS variables.